-Outbuildings are of particular concern if they located within 15m (45ft) of the home.
-Outbuildings pose a threat to the ignition of a home because they are able to sustain extreme radiant heat for over longer periods of time.
-As well, the additional risk of firebrand production poses a risk to any nearby structure.
-Any outbuilding that is located within 15m (45ft) should have FireSmart principles applied to mitigate its potential to ignite.
+In the context of the structure and site hazard assessment, nearby combustibles refer to non-vegetative fuel - firewood, wood fences, sheds, vehicles etc. Outbuildings are of particular concern if they are located within 15m (45ft) of the home.
+Outbuildings pose a threat to the ignition of a home because they are able to sustain extreme radiant heat for over long periods of time.
+There is an additional risk of firebrand production which poses a risk to any nearby structures or fuel sources.
+Any outbuilding that is located within 15m (45ft) should have FireSmart principles applied to mitigate potential ignition.